 The Core Courses contribute to a more in-depth understanding of society and politics in both the Irish and international contexts.
 By combining theoretical and empirical perspectives on a wide range of issues, students are encouraged to critically evaluate the themes, topics and questions built into each course (i.e. development and change, political and social theory, and public and social policy).

-Registration for the Options is available only via Registration's on-line service (which they should have already advised you on).
-For the Option Timetable and module descriptions see the 3rd year handbook below.
-You must register for one only such option for your 1st Semester.
-Later, in January, you will be afforded an opportunity to register your choice for the 2nd semester.
+Registration for the Options is available only via Registration's on-line service.
+For the Option Timetable and module descriptions see the 3rd year student handbook.
+You must register for one option course only option per semester.
+Later, in January, you will be afforded an opportunity to register your option choice for the second semester.

 More detailed information on courses (including timetables) as well as option registration forms are available in the downloadable final year booklet.